NAMULURU/CUSTOMIZED_PARTY_APP/README.md

 # CUSTOMIZED PARTY STORE
 ------------
-This Web Application aims to provide users with customized experience while buying the party related stuff along with the default items.
+This Web Application aims to provide users with customized experience while buying the party related stuff along with the default items
 Current application deals with the customization of T Shirts and Cakes.
 Fulture development includes customization of drinks.

 # Technology Stack